AI Product Strategy: Why AI Won't Save a Bad One

 Before roles can do their jobs, there needs to be a process.
 Most teams structure it like this:

+How do I get my first product management job?
 There's no single path in.
 But a few things help.
 Look for ways to pick up relevant experience in your current role, even informally.
 Build your skills through courses, reading and getting close to product teams.
 And network - the PM community is more accessible than most people expect.
 Show up, ask questions, stay curious.

+What skills do I need to be a successful product manager?
 A mix of strategic thinking, communication and analytical ability.
 You need to develop a long-term vision for the product, communicate clearly across functions and stakeholders and make decisions grounded in data.
 Leadership matters too.
 Not in a hierarchical sense, but in the ability to align people around a shared goal and keep them moving.